Chareesa/basic-angular-5/README.md

 1. Run `ng build --prod` to build the project. --prod flag (production build) runs optimazations to make the app smaller and faster.
 Building creates a dist folder with build artifacts.
 2. (option 1) Grab all files in dist folder, excluding .txt and .ico, and upload to a server.
 If uploading to a sub folder such as url.com/: `ng build --prod --base-href="myUrl"`
 2. (option 2) Deploy to GitHub Pages.
-Use cli tool: `npm install -g angular-cli-ghpages`.
+Use cli tool: Run `npm install -g angular-cli-ghpages`.
 Installs on computer.
 3. Create GitHub Repo and push code up.
-4. `ng build --prod --base-href="https://userName.github.io/repoName/"`
+4. Run `ng build --prod --base-href="https://userName.github.io/repoName/"`
-5. angular-sli-ghpages
+5. Run `angular-cli-ghpages`
 6. Go to https://userName.github.io/repoName/

 ## Running unit tests